 You can use this to request support for someone who you feel is vulnerable and has no other help, to enquire on someone’s behalf if they have any queries about their support or to report on any feedback about the support received.

 Can anyone contact the Hub if they have a concern?

 If however you feel that there is a safeguarding concern, risk to life or criminal act then please report this in the usual way.

 What else is available to people?

 We have also been working with members, voluntary and community sector organisations to collate information about what support is available for people as well as identifying what support those groups may need and to identify what gaps there may be.
 People are signposted into this support if they need it.
-This is changing all the time as sadly some groups or volunteers are having to self-isolate.

 What help is available for community groups and volunteers who are already helping people?

 A 70 year old lady who lives in Kent contacted the call centre to register her 98 year old mother who lives in Intake said that staff couldn't be any more helpful.
 Her mother has support from her neighbour, but the call put the lady's mind at ease and she was reassured the help is there if needed.